vndee/redis-data-structures/docs/type_preservation.md

 ## Best Practices

 1. **Type Registration**
-   - Register types explicitly in consumer processes that don't write data
+   - Register all types explicitly to avoid missing types when deserializing (important for consumer processes)
    - Keep type names unique across your application
-   - Register types before attempting to deserialize data

 2. **Performance Considerations**
    - Configure compression threshold based on your data size